Visitor Center Host - Arctic Interagency Visitor Center

 • Volunteers who contribute 250 hours of service are eligible for a free America the Beautiful Pass!

-Additional info: The Dalton Highway is a rough, industrial road that begins 84 miles north of Fairbanks and ends 414 miles further north at Deadhorse, an industrial camp at Prudhoe Bay.
+Additional information: The Dalton Highway is a rough, industrial road that begins 84 miles north of Fairbanks and ends 414 miles further north at Deadhorse, an industrial camp at Prudhoe Bay.
 It provides a rare opportunity to traverse a remote, largely unpopulated part of Alaska.
 Each year, thousands of visitors travel up the road to experience unique highlights such as the Yukon River, Arctic Circle geographic marker, Brooks Range and continental divide, and sweeping North Slope.

 Coldfoot, Alaska is 60 miles north of the Arctic Circle in the Brooks Range Mountains.
-The area is rural and remote with few modern amenities found in cities but there are ample mountains to climb, and forests, tundra, and rivers to enjoy.
-Nearby opportunities for hiking, rafting and berry picking are plentiful--as are the mosquitoes!
+The area is rural and remote with few modern amenities found in cities, but there are ample mountains to climb, and forests, tundra, and rivers to enjoy.
+Nearby opportunities for hiking, rafting and berry picking are plentiful-as are the mosquitoes!
 Summer weather is typical of Arctic mountainous areas - it can be cool and rainy, or warm and sunny.
 Snow and temperatures below freezing can and do occur during summer, but there are also days that feel quite hot.
 Occasionally, wildfire smoke creates unhealthy air quality levels.

-Facilities and services are extremely limited for the hundreds of miles north and south of Coldfoot.
+Facilities and services are extremely limited for hundreds of miles north and south of Coldfoot.
 Gas and cell service are available only in Coldfoot.
 The nearest grocery store and medical facilities are 250 miles away in Fairbanks.
 Schedules allow periodic trips back to Fairbanks for services and resupply.

 Large mammals live in the area, including black bears, grizzly bears, moose and wolves.
 Volunteers are expected to keep a clean campsite and worksite to avoid attracting bears.
 Bear spray will be provided, and volunteers will be required to carry it while working outdoors.
 Coldfoot's population soars to around 40 people in summer.
 It is light all night, but by mid-August, viewing the aurora becomes possible when the sky is clear and darkness returns.
 Alaska’s Arctic is remote, rugged, and environmental conditions can be extreme.
 It’s also disarmingly beautiful, globally unique, and vast beyond measure.
 Applicants should be prepared to embrace both the beauty and reality of life the Arctic.